Road Closures Ahead Of Formula 1 Miami Grand Prix At Hard Rock Stadium

 MIAMI (CBSMiami) – The Formula 1 Miami Grand Prix, which takes place this weekend at Hard Rock Stadium, is expected to draw hundreds of thousands of people to the area.

 At least a quarter of a million people are expected at the race.
-In anticipation of the increase in traffic, a number of road closures are will go into effect beginning later this week.READ MORE: New Type UV Light Is Potential Game Changer That Could Prevent Next Pandemic
+In anticipation of the increase in traffic, a number of road closures are will go into effect beginning later this week.READ MORE: Investment Firms Buy Southland Mall, Plan To Modernize It, Build High Quality Housing

 Thursday May 5

-- Exit 2x on the Turnpike will be closed at the 199 Street intersection from 7:30 a.m. to 6 p.m.
+- Exit 2x on the Turnpike will be closed at the 199 Street intersection is now closed until 6 p.m.

 Friday May 6